p3t/spring-cursorpaging/README.md

 - State is/can send to the client and returned to the server for the next page (stateless behaviour)

 # Quickstart / how to use it
-under construction / todo
-- [ ] Describe how to include dependency in maven.pom / build.gradle

-Please check the testapp sourcecode for latest examples and usage.
+Please check also the example/webapp sourcecode and README, as well as the courserpaging-jpa-api/README.md.

 ## Include the cursorpaging library in you maven pom / build.gradle